dkasperowicz/movieInventory/README.md

 5. Install Angular CLI by entering the following command: ```npm install -g @angular/cli```

 ### Middle Tier
-The middle is a PHP  API.
+The middle tier is a PHP  API.

 ### Data Tier
 The data tier uses MySQL that's accessed via the middle tier.